New York poised to lift veil on police disciplinary files

 Garner’s mother, Gwen Carr, last year urged Cuomo and New York state lawmakers to repeal a law that she has said “is harming me and my family.”

-Last fall, the New York Police Department stopped short of endorsing the full repeal but said certain documents, such as complaints, should be released in cases of serious misconduct.

-Associated Press writers Jim Mustian in New York and Michael R. Sisak on Long Island contributed to this report.
+Associated Press writers Jim Mustian and Jake Seiner in New York and Michael R. Sisak on Long Island contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected to reflect that the vote on the police records bill is expected later this week, not Monday.